-Part of a larger group of about 10 uninhabited islands in the Adang Archipelago, one of the most popular attraction in Koh Lipe is taking boats to nearby islands and marine parks for snorkelling and swimming in crystal-clear water.
+Part of a larger group of about 10 uninhabited islands in the Adang Archipelago, one of the most popular attractions in Koh Lipe is taking boats to nearby islands and marine parks for snorkeling and swimming in crystal-clear water.

 If you prefer to stay on dry land, there are three main beaches in Koh Lipe, each beautiful for their own characteristics.
-Snorkelling straight off the picture-perfect white sand is often possible.
+Snorkeling straight off the picture-perfect white sand is often possible.

 Long one of Thailand’s most popular islands, Koh Samui has managed to maintain its undeniable charm.
 You’ll find no shortage of luxury retreats, world-class restaurants, decadent spas and glamorous clubs.
 But look beyond the manicured resorts and you’ll also find authentic Thai restaurants, tourist-free stretches and quiet stretches of sand.